AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-search-basic-search-is-slow.md

 hidefromtoc: yes
 ---

-# Search: Search is extremely slow
+# Search: [!UICONTROL Search] is extremely slow

-When a user searches using basic search (the Search icon), search results are returned extremely slowly.
+When a user searches using basic search (the [!UICONTROL Search] icon), search results are returned extremely slowly.

 **Workaround**

-Use Advanced Search.
-The link to Advanced Search is at the bottom of the dropdown that appears when you click the Search icon.
+Use [!UICONTROL Advanced Search].
+The link to [!UICONTROL Advanced Search] is at the bottom of the dropdown that appears when you click the [!UICONTROL Search] icon.

 _First reported on November 1, 2022._